AlexiaNomena/PSD_cosine_law_matrix/README.md

 `rand_points_chgdist.ipynb`: same as `rand_points.ipynb` but the distance within set was multiplied by a positive constant

 ## Theory
-Mathematical statements and proofs are provided in our paper xxx
+Mathematical statements and proofs are provided in our paper (comming soon)

 ## License
 Creative Commons [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/)